prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/corsair-carbide-400c-review.md

 In today's day and age, people are consuming their media much differently than they used to even a few years ago.

-Optical drives are becoming less common, as most of the data you'd need can be downloaded directly to your computer's hard drive, which have also grown in storage capacity.
+[Optical drives](https://www.pcworld.com/article/2858639/why-you-might-still-want-an-optical-drive.html){: target="_blank"} are becoming less common, as most of the data you'd need can be downloaded directly to your computer's hard drive, which have also grown in storage capacity.

 Moreover, rather than popping your favorite movie into the DVD player, most people choose to watch movies and TV shows via their favorite online streaming service, such as Netflix or Hulu.